 VoIP packages generally come with a ton of great features, often at no extra cost.
 Businesses can get unlimited calling, very low rates for distance calling, and the ability to set up local numbers in different areas so they can be listed in more than one local directory.

-There’s also call waiting, call forwarding, caller ID, call blocking, instant messenger programs, file sharing and the ability to set up toll-free numbers.
+There’s also call waiting, call forwarding, caller ID, call blocking and the ability to set up toll-free numbers.

-Depending on your Internet Service Provider, there could be free video calling and video conferencing, and if you have an adapter, you could potentially make calls from just about anywhere in the world.
+Depending on your Internet Service Provider and if you have the correct connections you could potentially make calls from just about anywhere in the world.

 For businesses, this means streamlined services that increase efficiency without costing a whole lot more.
 It makes them more competitive, more reliable for their customers, and more productive.